dylanblokhuis/momentum/README.md

 # momentum

-a cms that promises 90+ pagespeed scores.
+cms + ssg that promises 90+ pagespeed scores.

 - native image component
 - no bloat on the frontend